Contributors to Soundscape

 Morro Bay

 Morro Bay deployments included between 7 and 8 drifting recorders deployed over a larger area, which allowed for improved geographic sampling during the limited time for each deployment.
-Detection of NBHF, beaked whales, and dolphins were much lower during the initial upwelling deployments in 2022 (Figure 6.10), but high during the second upwelling deployments in 2022 and in the 2023 deployments.
+Detection of NBHF, beaked whales, and dolphins were much lower during the initial upwelling deployments in 2022 (Figure 8), but high during the second upwelling deployments in 2022 and in the 2023 deployments.
 Detection of high numbers of beaked whales during times with dolphin echolocation was possible due to the vertical hydrophone configuration that allows for differentiating deep diving beaked whale species (echolocating below the hydrophones) from dolphins echolocating near the surface.
-Sperm whales were detected on some, but not all, drifts during both the upwelling and post-upwelling surveys (Figure 6.10Error!
-Reference source not found., Figure 6.11).
+Sperm whales were detected on some, but not all, drifts during both the upwelling and post-upwelling surveys (Figure 8, Figure 9).

 An acoustic scene provides a visualization of the spectral variation in the contributors to the soundscape, where detection of various species classes over time (x axis) are noted by the approximate frequency of their sounds, colored by species (y axis).
 Detection of species varies over time and between deployments and seasons, which are outlined in the text.